 Show kindess to loved ones and strangers with these 7 ideas to celebrate World Post Day

-I wanted to share this story with you on World Smile Day and talk about things that make us smile.
-I wonder, could you compliment a random stranger?
+I wanted to share this story with you on World Compliment Day - Could you compliment a random stranger?
 I love to people watch, as do most of us I think.
-During a recent trip to Long Beach California, my husband and I were taking a … Continue reading World Smile Day – Could you Compliment a Random Stranger?
+During a recent trip to Long Beach California, my husband and I were taking a breather in the shade.
+I was checking out a … Continue reading World Compliment Day – Could you Compliment a Random Stranger?

 I've recently written about a series of books I've read by Debbie Johnson called the Comfort Food Cafe.
 The owner of the cafe and matriarch of Budbury is called Cherie Moon.
 I don't know about you but when I'm reading I can often identify certain character traits with people I know in real life.
 My … Continue reading Natural Born Carers and Healers